vxcontrol/soldr/README.md

     2:04:20 PM.166 RECV DATA: {"data":"pong","type":"hs_server"}
 ```

 Congratulations!
-The setup of the Soldr project is done, it is fully functioning and ready for you to dig into the wilderness of the Endpoint Detection and Response!
+The setup of the SOLDR project is done, it is fully functioning and ready for you to dig into the wilderness of the Endpoint Detection and Response!

 ### Next steps